Eye Centella Cream

 Will Eye Centella Cream fix my dark circles?

 Partially, depending on the cause.
-Post-inflammatory pigmentation (from rubbing the eye area, allergies, or eczema) responds well over 8-12 weeks.
+Post-inflammatory pigmentation (from rubbing the eye area, allergies, or eczema) is where this ingredient research is most relevant, over 8-12 weeks.
 Vascular dark circles (capillaries showing through thin skin) and tear trough hollows are structural — Eye Centella Cream can lighten the appearance slightly but won't resolve them.
 For genuine structural concerns, see a dermatologist for filler or other interventions.

 How long does Eye Centella Cream last?